I can't find the type of job where I'd like to work in the country I am interested in. What should I do?

 How can I find information about housing abroad?

 If you have secured a job abroad, check with your co-op employer for any tips on how to secure housing.
 Check out area colleges and universities in the specific location to get information about student housing in the area.
+The International Team may also have some resources for housing.

 When I co-op abroad, how can I get out of my lease or housing agreement?